 BY DEEPA ANAPPARA

 This is a special thought provoking book club read, looking at the serious subject matter of child trafficking in India through the eyes and empathy of children.
-Deepa Anappara’s debut novel vividly takes you into their impoverished shanty town with candour and humility.
+Now out in paperback, Deepa Anappara’s debut novel vividly takes you into their impoverished shanty town with candour and humility.

 What makes the story work is that all the children have hope.
 Pari is determined to work extra hard to get a good education to go to a top school.
 Jai’s sister trains as a track athlete every day so the coach won’t drop her from the team.
 Jai wants to be a detective.
 Yet to venture beyond the safety of the basti is dangerous as they discover when they take the Purple Line to the station.